monikazm/eth-mike-backend/Docs/HowToTune.md

 2. In case you want to adjust the current tuning, you can load the current tuning by selecting the correct MIKE version an press `Load tuning parameters`.

 3. Tuning values can be adjusted in the `PID Settings`.
-It is recommend to not adjust those values while the controller is active, as this might lead to instabilities.
+It is recommended not to adjust those values while the controller is active, as this might lead to instabilities.

 4. Different trajectory types can be chosen in the `Trajectory Type` dropdown menu (MinJerkTrajectory, Ramp, Sinus).
 The duration and size of the trajectory can be selected as well.